janv01/Woocommerce-Shipping-Tax-Netherlands-Dutch-/README.md

 return $matched_tax_rates; (line 621 - 624 ).

 Shortcoming of this solution: After every Woocommerce update, class-wc-tax.php needs to be changed.

+The following files have been added to this project:
+README.md
+class-wc-tax.php
+Calculate_NL_Shipping_Tax.php
+Shipping Tax calculation NL.xlsx (to check the outcome)